 Monetizing a christian blog is somewhat of a taboo topic within the christian community after all.

 It is seldom talked about in depth and while most look at their blogs as a ministry from which they do not wish to monetize, there are others who hope to monetize to help cover the cost of running a blog.
 For others it is a way to help provide additional income for their families.
-This week on the blog we will be talking about christian affiliate marketing and how you can monetize your christian blog.
+This week on the blog we will be talking about christian affiliate programs and how you can monetize your christian blog.

 To Monetize Or Not To Monetize

 A decision to monetize your blog is a choice that should not be taken lightly.
 It is a decision that you should pray and consult God about.

 1 Timothy 6:10, N.I.V says, “For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.”

 You see, monetizing your christian blog can result in blurred lines.
 We can start off with good intentions but in desiring to monetize we unintentionally make money our God and lose sight of our mission.

 If you visit a doctor or a lawyer, they are compensated for their services.
 Why should ministers or those in ministry be any different?